 One of the greatest college football traditions of all time takes place every January in the Mercedes-Benz Superdome.
-Every year, the Allstate Sugar Bowl, the second-oldest bowl college game in the country, hosts a major championship game – either the champions of the Southeastern and Big 12 conferences or the new college football playoff semifinal.
+Each year, the Allstate Sugar Bowl, the second-oldest bowl college game in the country, hosts a major championship game – either the champions of the Southeastern and Big 12 conferences or a College Football Playoff Semifinal.

 The French Quarter fills up with fans of all ages from both teams right after Christmas and cheers for both teams reverberate throughout the city.
 If you don't know the cheers of the participating teams, you will by the time the game starts.

 The Mercedes-Benz Superdome fills up fast for this event.
 Fans who can't wrangle up a ticket to the game still plan to come to New Orleans to root for their favorite team and join in the pre- and post-game festivities.
 Most of the French Quarter and downtown is a delight for fans of college football this time of year.
 The air is festive and cheerful.
 The colors of both teams dominate in the streets and it’s easy to strike up a conversation anywhere about the game.